 Can parents see internet history on wifi

 Can parents see your internet history on WiFi?
-Many people ask this question, both young and old.
+Many people ask this question both young and old.
 The answer is yes, your Parents can view your internet history via WiFi networks.
 There are however ways to hide your web history.
-This article will explore how you can view someone’s internet history and how to keep it hidden from others.
+This article will explore how to view someone’s internet history and keep it hidden from others.

 How can a parent see your internet history?